ociu/sphinx-traceability-extension/README.rst

     .. item-2d-matrix:: Requirements to test case description traceability
         :source: SWRQT
         :target: [IU]TEST
+        :status: Appr
         :hit: x
         :miss:
         :type: validated_by

 where the *source* and *target* arguments can be replaced by any python regular expression.

+where *status* can be replaced by any configured attribute, and *Appr* can be replaced by any python regular expression.
+Only documentation items where the *status* attribute matches the given regular expression end up in the matrix.
+This is valid for source and target items.

 The *type* argument is a space-separated list of relationships that should be matched in the matrix.

 Documentation items matching their ID to the given *source* regular expression end up as columns of the generated table.
 Documentation items matching their ID to the given *target* regular expression end up as